pennydy/pennydy.github.io/_pages/home.md

 redirect_from: /about/
 ---

 Hi!
-I am Penny and publish under my Chinese name, Dingyi Pan.
+I am Penny, and I publish under my Chinese name, Dingyi Pan.

 I am a first year Ph.D. student in linguistics at UC San Diego, advised by [Andy Kehler](https://pages.ucsd.edu/~kehler/).
 My research focuses on psycholinguistcs and pragmatics.
 I use both computational modeling and behavioral experiments to probe how people comprehend and produce sentences as well as how they make inferences in a given context.